 The 21st century is going to be a century to remember when it comes to fast food and health problems.
 Fast food is a multi-billion dollar business and is growing incredibly fast.
 McDonald’s alone has more than 31,000 restaurants worldwide.
 Because of the fast changing society, people around the world are relying more on fast food, especially people in the United States.

-Fast food is cheap and convenient, but it is also bad for you because most of it is processed, fattening, full of synthetic chemicals and contains little nutrient.
-To make matters worse, most fast food is genetically modified or contains genetically modified ingredients.
+Fast food is cheap and convenient, but it is also bad for you for the reason that most of it is processed, fattening, full of synthetic chemicals and contains little nutrient.
+To make matters worse, most of the foods in fast food restaurants are genetically modified or contains genetically modified organisms (GMOs).
 Independent studies have shown that genetically modified food can increase the risk of cancer, obesity, diabetes, birth defects, infertility and organ failures.

-If you want to learn more about the secrets of the fast food industry, I recommend reading Fast Food Nation by Eric Schlosser.
+If you want to learn the dirty secrets of the fast food industry, I recommend reading Fast Food Nation by Eric Schlosser.
 Be warned!
-The information you learn from this book may stop you from eating fast food.
-But look at the bright side, you will not have to worry about getting sick all the time and your risk of dying from chronic diseases will be dramatically reduced.
-You may also want to check out my book Natural Weight Loss Secrets: A Quick Guide to Losing Weight Permanently.
-To learn more about my book or to purchase it, please visit my bookstore.
-For instant access, my book is also available for purchase as a downloadable ebook through Amazon.
-Another place you can buy my book is at Barnes&Noble.
+The information you learn from this book might disgust you, causing you to stop eating fast food.
+But look at the bright side, you will not have to worry about getting sick all the time and your risk of dying from fast food related diseases will decrease.

 Are you looking for great products?
 Find them on Amazon.com!